 Players: 2-6

-Cluedo is a game about murder, so you’ll need to use your discretion to determine when to introduce the game to a kid – but speaking to my own experiences, I fell in love with Cluedo from a young age, regardless of its subject matter.
-It treats murder very lightly, and in more “cartoon” fashion, so that the core gameplay loop shines.
+Cluedo is a game about murder, so you’ll need to use your discretion to determine when to introduce this game to a kid, but speaking to my own experiences, I fell in love with Cluedo from a young age, regardless of its subject matter.
+It treats murder very lightly, in more “cartoon” fashion, so that the core gameplay loop shines.

 In this mystery adventure, you are travelling through a mansion, searching for clues as to who committed a murder, with what weapon the murder was carried out, and where it took place.
 Players need to use clever thinking and patience to solve the mystery, and when it’s finally uncovered, it’s extremely satisfying.
 This game is great for older kids, because it teaches deep analysis and puzzle-solving, and everyone is on an equal playing field.